GriffinRidgeback/UCI/README.md

 The purpose of this project is to demonstrate my ability to collect, work with, and clean a data set.
 The goal is to prepare a dataset which meets the principles of tidy data^3^ and that can be used for later analysis.
 To this end, the file __run_analysis.R__ contains the R code necessary for the task.

+The dataset which is constructed during the initial processing of the data is a "messy" dataset because of the following violations of the tidy data principles:

+1. There are duplicate columns (i.e., every column does not contain a different variable)
+2. Not every row is a single observation

 The motivation for the project comes from research being done in the area of wearable computing^1^.
 The data used in the project is data collected from the accelerometers of the Samsung Galaxy S smartphone.
 A full description is available at the site where the data was obtained^2^.

 Guidelines for approaching the project work can be found in the Coursera Course Project Forum^4^, ^5^.